 How to Handle Feedback in 10 Steps

-The following ten steps are intended to help you take on and respond to feedback from managers, coworkers and patients in a professional manner.
+The following 10 steps are intended to help you take on and respond to feedback from managers, coworkers and patients in a professional manner.

 When receiving criticism, the best way to manage your response is to take a moment; don’t react straight away.
 Your initial reaction is likely to be a defence.
 Taking just one or two seconds will allow your brain to process this new information and moderate your reaction.

-Even if you do have a reasonable defence, it may not be as effective if you express it as a snappy quip (Lindsay n.d.).
+Even if you do have a reasonable defence, it may not be as effective if you express it as a snappy quip (Lindsay 2020).

 Once you’ve taken some time to think, you might find that you’re ready to respond to what they’ve said, or you might want more time.

 Let the person giving feedback express themselves without interruption.
-Remember that most people find it daunting to give feedback, so there’s a good chance that they’re raising it for a reason (Lindsay n.d.).
+Remember that most people find it daunting to give feedback, so there’s a good chance that they’re raising it for a reason (Lindsay 2020).

 If you find it useful, repeat the feedback to the person for clarification, for example, ‘so what you’re saying is that you think I could contribute more to our team meetings?’
-Through active listening (listening for the content, intent, and feeling) closely, you'll have more chance of determining the exact intent of the feedback.
+Through active listening (listening for the content, intent and feeling), you'll have a better chance of determining the exact intent of the feedback.

-Rather than interpreting feedback negatively, (for example, a criticism of your character), think of how this feedback might enhance your performance at work.
-Feedback has the potential to strengthen your skills; productivity; outcomes; and relationships.
+Rather than interpreting feedback negatively, (for example, as a criticism of your character), think of how this feedback might enhance your performance at work.
+Feedback has the potential to strengthen your skills, productivity, outcomes and relationships.

 Imagine you were the one giving feedback.
 You know that you would only give feedback if you thought it was essential.
 You might provide feedback because you want to help someone; because you want to prevent someone from making a mistake or getting in trouble; or because they've upset you, a patient or another team member, and they're not aware of it.

 Consider the way the person framed their feedback.
-Maybe on reflection you can see the ways they tried not to hurt your feelings (Nawalkha 2018).
+Maybe upon reflection, you can see the ways they tried not to hurt your feelings (Nawalkha 2018).

 Tell them you appreciate that they’ve taken the time to talk to you about this and thank them for having your development in mind.
 This can be particularly difficult if you feel put-out by the feedback or if it wasn’t delivered in the most tactful way.

-Thanking them doesn’t mean that you agree, it’s just a way of being mature and recognising the effort the person took to give you this feedback (Lindsay n.d.).
+Thanking them doesn’t mean that you agree - it’s just a way of being mature and recognising the effort the person took to give you this feedback (Lindsay 2020).

-If they’re having trouble articulating this, ask more direct questions:
+If they’re having trouble articulating this, ask more direct questions, for example:

 This is for your own benefit.
 Feedback is only useful if you can act on it; it’s hard to act on feedback that is too general.

-If they don’t specify, ask whether they perceive this to be an isolated issue or if it’s something they’ve noticed a few times (Lindsay n.d.).
+If they don’t specify, ask whether they perceive this to be an isolated issue or if it’s something they’ve noticed a few times (Lindsay 2020).